madeline-code/data-analytics-portfolio/README.md

 # About Me

 I have more than five years of experience supporting healthcare software implementations, enterprise onboarding, operational reporting, and process improvement within healthcare SaaS environments.
-I am completing a Bachelor of Science in Data Analytics while building a portfolio that demonstrates practical experience with Python, SQL, R, statistical analysis, ETL pipelines, database design, and data visualization.
+I am completing a Bachelor of Science in Data Analytics while building a portfolio that demonstrates hands-on experience with Python, SQL, R, statistical analysis, ETL pipelines, database design, and data visualization.

 My interests include healthcare analytics, business intelligence, predictive analytics, and using data to improve operational performance and decision-making.